 Acne and Blackhead Treatment Kits

-Acne and blackhead treatment kits are your best chance of getting rid of acne and blackheads for good as they can utilize a variety of treatment techniques within a set of different formulas.
-Many people do not realize the extent of their skin condition and are resigned to taking minimal measures to improve the appearance of their skin.
-The right treatment kit can rejuvenate your face, removing acne, blackheads, patchiness/blotches and generally improving your skin tone.
-Clear skin is attainable for anyone who is willing to put in the effort!
+We believe that dedicated acne and blackhead treatment kits are the most consistent over-the-counter method of treating moderate-severe cases of acne and blackheads.
+They tend to be more effective than single product treatments as they can utilize a variety of treatment techniques within a set of different formulas.
+In our experience, the right treatment kit can rejuvenate your face, removing acne, blackheads, patchiness/blotches, and generally improving your skin tone.

-- Best for: Anyone who is willing to put in the effort to clear their skin.
+- Best for: Anyone who is willing to pay a little extra and put in the effort to clear their skin.

-- Pros: Treatment kits give the highest chance of success at removing blackheads.
+- Pros: We find that treatment kits typically have the highest chance of success at removing blackheads.

 - Cons: Can be time-consuming and more expensive.

-Blackhead creams provide a simple all in one solution to blackheads, which can be extremely effective.
-It is common for these products to be chock full of nasty chemicals and irritants which will only make your condition worse.
-However, there are some fantastic natural blackhead removal products out there which can work wonders for people with mild-moderate blackheads where simple skincare routines have failed.
+Blackhead creams aim to provide a simple all-in-one solution to blackheads, and they can be quite effective.
+However, it is common for cheap versions of these products to contain harsh chemicals and irritants which can in some cases (especially for people with sensitive skin) make your condition worse.
+However, there are some great blackhead removal creams out there which can work wonders for people with mild-moderate blackheads where simple skincare routines have failed.

-- Best for: People with very oily skin where a simple skincare routine is not enough.
+- Best for: People with oily or combination skin, where a simple skincare routine is not enough.

-- Pros: The right product can effortlessly clear away your blackheads.
+- Pros: The right product can be a great long-term solution for blackheads.

 - Cons: Natural and effective products can sometimes be expensive.

-Salicylic acid is one of the most popular acne and blackhead treatment methods and is found as an ingredient in many treatment products.
-It works by improving the skin cell turn-over rate and dissolving the contents of block pores.
-This results in fresh-feeling skin with a healthy glow.
+Salicylic acid is one of the most common compounds found in acne and blackhead treatments.
+It works by improving the skin cell turn-over rate and dissolving the contents of blocked pores.
+This can result in fresh-feeling skin with a healthy glow.